Roznoshchik/get-hired/README.md

 - [X] make application modal to view details
 - [X] persist changes in modal to csv
 - [X] fix date handling and conversion
+- [ ] rejected should not be a stage - it should be a boolean?
 - [ ] create statistics board
 - [ ] create recommendations panel
 - [ ] create filters